zealtv/zeal-co-hugo/content/notebook/README.md

 ---
 title: README
-date: 2023-01-01
+date: 2022-01-01
 publish: y
 ---

+# The open notebook of Bob Jarvis

+These are my working notes as of early '22.
+There will be snippets of code, notes on projects, and general R&D.

+⭐⭐⭐⭐

-This is a scratchpad for text, mostly for my convienience.
-There are [Alot of errors](http://hyperboleandahalf.blogspot.com/2010/04/alot-is-better-than-you-at-everything.html) and bad formatting.
+This is not currently polished up for public consumption.
+There *will* be spelling errors.
+[Alot of errors](http://hyperboleandahalf.blogspot.com/2010/04/alot-is-better-than-you-at-everything.html).
 Information will move around, change, or disappear.
 This notebook and the encapsulating website is backed up as a [Github repo](https://github.com/zealtv/zeal-co-hugo) which will hold a history of changes.
-🦖🦖🦖🦖🦖🦖🦖🦖🦖🦖🦖🦖🦖🦖🦖🦖🦖
+Improvements will be made with time.

+⭐⭐⭐⭐